High School Admissions

 Application Checklist for 9th through 12th Grades

-Contact the Admissions Office to arrange a date for your child (the student)
+- Contact the Enrollment Office to arrange a date for your child (the student)

 to visit and experience their grade for a full day (7:50am-3:45pm)